Cryptid whale: Rhinoceros dolphin

-The rhinoceros dolphin (Delphinus rhinoceros or Cetodipteros rhinoceros) is a purported species of dolphin – or dolphin-like whale – said to have an additional dorsal fin on or near the head, reminiscent of a rhinoceros horn.
+The rhinoceros dolphin is a marine cryptid, not a recognized animal species.
+It is a legendary two-finned dolphin, with one fin near its head that resembles a horn.
+The tale likely originated from an 1824 report by two French naturalists, Jean-René Quoy and Joseph Gaimard.
+The rhinoceros dolphin (Delphinus rhinoceros or Cetodipterus rhinoceros) is a purported species of dolphin – or dolphin-like whale – said to have an additional dorsal fin on or near the head, reminiscent of a rhinoceros horn.
 Jean René Constant Quoy and Joseph Gaimard allegedly discovered this dolphin off the coast of the Sandwich Islands and New South Wales.
 It supposedly possesses two dorsal fins, much like Giglioli's Whale.
 One is near the head, where the neck would be on terrestrial animals, and the other is farther back than the dorsal fin of any other dolphin.
 These have a somewhat large size, and are black with large white blotches.
 Michel Raynal suggested it may have been misobserved somersault behavior (with the first "fin" being a flipper and the second being a fluke), but dismissed it as unlikely.
 Georges Cuvier proposed it may have been an optical illusion and Richard Ellis suggested it may have been a dolphin with a remora stuck on its head.
 Markus Bühler pointed out that one dolphin's deformed jaw curiously resembles the oddly placed fin or "horn" of the rhinoceros dolphin.
 Supernumerary dorsal fins are apparently a genuine mutation; however, none have turned up a considerable distance from where the dorsal fin should be positioned, let alone on the head.
 Raynal and Sylvestre (1991) argued that since Quoy and Gaimard observed multiple individuals exhibiting the morphology, a distinct species, Cetodipterus rhinoceros, would be more probable than a pod of disfigured individuals.
 Another argued hypothesis is that that pod was part of an inbred population, which led to the mutation.
 Another possibility is that Quoy and Gaimard observed specimens which were neither deformed nor members of an unknown species or population, but rather misidentified a pair of beaked whales that, by perspective, appeared to be one single creature.